code4romania/war-support-un-acoperis/README.md

 If you do not want to use the `make` util, you can still check the _Makefile_ for common used commands and execute them directly in your cli.

-### First start up

-Copy the .env.example to .env.
+### Bootstrap your development environment

+Copy the `.env.example` to `.env` and set the variables to their respective values.
+The `.env` file should not be in version control but present locally to setup the environment.

 In order to start the development environment, either use the `make` util to start (ex: `make start`) or run `docker-compose up` in the project root directory.

+Some things will take some time to install (like `composer`), so sit tight and wait for the containers to finish checking `make logs`.

-The only thing that should be triggered manually is the migrations & seeds commands after running the docker containers:
+The only thing that should be executed manually on the host is the DB migrations & seeds commands and building of the assets, _after_ running the docker containers:
 ```
-### with make
-make migrate && make seed

-### without make
+make bootstrap
-docker exec -it helpforhealth_web bash

-#in the container
-php artisan php artisan migrate --seed
 ```

 ### Access